-- "Thinwalling", also a global trend, is where the materials used to create certain packaging, such as plastic water bottles, aluminum cans, and fiber packaging, are thinner and therefore weigh less.
-On an aggregated basis, the "loss" in material is significant. - In the future, the trend of smaller electronic products could result in less recycling tonnage; a smart phone combines the functions of a telephone, video camera, still camera, watch, music player and more.
-This reduces the number of products in our homes and subsequently in the waste stream.5 - Plastic bags are being banned far and wide, 14 towns and villages have banned bags in New York State so far.6 - Zero Waste: Many towns/villages/cities are ascribing to zero waste goals.
-This means that there is a conscious effort to reduce waste, reuse more and recycle the leftover materials as much as reasonably possible. - Organics Bans: Some states have implemented mandatory food waste composting and banned all organics from landfills.7 New York State is also considering such a ban to reduce greenhouse gasses. - The use of carts for trash and recycling is a trend nationally and a few haulers in Onondaga County have chosen to embrace it as well.
+- Plastic bags are being banned far and wide, 13 towns and villages have banned bags in New York State so far.5 - Renewed interest in Extended Producer Responsibility for product packaging as a long term strategy to buffer local municipalities from the volatility of global commodity markets by requiring manufacturers to assume responsibility for recovering and recycling the product packaging they introduce into the market place, and promoting upstream, engineered solutions to material recovery. - Zero Waste: Many towns/villages/cities are ascribing to zero waste goals.
+This means that there is a conscious effort to reduce waste, reuse more and recycle just about everything leftover. - Organics Bans: Some states have implemented mandatory food waste composting and banned all organics from landfills.6 - The use of carts for trash and recycling is a trend nationally and a few haulers in Onondaga County have chosen to embrace it as well.
 The use of carts could increase recycling and reduce litter.